davidz299/cf_ai_squirrito/README.md

 Capture the Moment, but with humour!

-Meet Squirrito 🐿️, the squirrel that hoards your memories, instead of nuts.
+Meet Squirrito 🐿️, the very human-like squirrel that makes the best jokes and hoards your memories, instead of nuts.

 Squirrito is an AI-powered app on Cloudflare that brings humor into your life.
 It remembers the location of where jokes were generated and plots them on a map you can share.